| | | | | Conceptual

 throughout the series).
 Teacher ends this part of slides with a focus on different

 ways that African people dress and why.
+7. Following the slides, the teachers

 help students to discuss: Where do we get our clothes?
 Does everyone buy clothes